 - Now TV vs Sky Q: Which Sky package is right for you?

-The company has said it is adding Amazon Prime Video as an app later this year and Now TV in 2019.
-Both will join Netflix, which has been available through BT TV for some time.
-By having three of the biggest video services in one place, BT's move will mean you could theoretically ditch any streaming sticks or boxes you may have connected to your TV.
+BT has said that Now TV is still on course to be added in 2019.
+Once it is added, BT will have three of the biggest video services in one place, meaning you could theoretically ditch any streaming sticks or boxes you may have connected to your TV.

-The BT TV companion app will, for the first time, let BT TV customers download content content to watch offline.
-A BT TV app will also become available on Samsung smart TVs, Google Chromecast and Apple TV.
-EE customers will be able to take advantage of this new app, being able to cast directly to the TV from mobile, without using mobile data.
+BT TV customers can also access the companion app which lets them download content content to watch offline.
+A BT TV app has still been promised for Samsung smart TVs, Google Chromecast and Apple TV.
+EE customers can take advantage of this new app, being able to cast directly to the TV from mobile, without using mobile data.